Burbinox/developer-bible/Backend/Python/README.md

 ```python
 {key: value for vars in iterable} e.g. {num: num*num for num in range (1,11)}
 ```

+## Difference between pip and poetry <a name="difference_between_pip_and_poetry"></a>
+`pip` - only installs packages.

+`poetry` - manages all libraries by handling exact versions of packages and their dependencies, resolving dependency conflicts, and providing built-in virtual environment management.

 ## Difference between threads, async, and multiprocessing <a name="difference_between_threads_async_and_multiprocessing"></a>
 - Threads - in Python create real system threads.
 We can't use the full power of threads in Python because of the GIL.
 While the program runs, the system decides when to preempt a thread and switch to another one.
 Therefore, when using threads, you should be careful about race condition.